Four Key Stages Business Leaders Must Overcome to Change Results

 At this stage, it’s about sustaining the gains made.
 Typically this involves considerations around making things daily work, using metrics to understand how things are performing while also looking for opportunities to continue to improve outcomes.
 It often requires a shift in the mindset of team members, as well as leaders, striving to create thinkers willing to look for ways to make improvements and empowering them to do this as a part of what they do on an ongoing basis.
 Leaders need to reinforce the thinking by being inquisitive and being curious about what else team members think they could improve.

 The real threat to sustaining gains comes in the form of treating things perceived as being “completed” and now they can move on to something else.
 Or worse, they go back to doing what they were doing before.
 The common habit of settling back into what was is most often the challenge.
 We’ve all heard some version of the saying about what happens to a process in the absence of managing it and how it will revert to what it was.
 We often see companies slide backward over time.
 When we meet with them to discuss this, we often hear about changes to people or priorities, all of which are a part of business.
 But the real tell in these cases is the lack of “ing”, meaning things are past tense and aren’t still being done presently.
 In order for the improvements to “stick”, you need to keep the associated activities going if you want to continue getting those better results.

 If you are a business leader who has been feeling stuck or has been wrestling with the same recurring challenges over the last few years, you don’t have to go it alone.
-CONNSTEP has a team of Business Growth Consultants who understand the challenges as well as the emotions that come with moving through these phases.
+CONNSTEP has a team of Regional Managers who understand the challenges as well as the emotions that come with moving through these stages.
 Our team is here to help you achieve better business performance you’ve been after.

 Coaching an owner one-on-one can help uncover what they would like to achieve in their business, what concerns and problems they are facing, followed by advice on the steps to take in order to address their issues and meet their goals.